+Through the course, we learn development and differentiation of our cells, tissues, and organs; and understand how defect in the process leads to childhood disorders.
 The final goal of our research is to elucidate the molecular mechanisms of intractable diseases in children and to develop novel measures to cure the diseases.
-We are interested in a broad spectrum of subjects in life science fields.

-Understanding of normal development of children, etiology of disease from a molecular cellular biological and genetical aspect.
+Understanding of normal development of children, etiology of disease from a molecular, cellular, biological, and genetic aspect.